Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 As with any factor pertinent to running shoes, such as the amount of cushioning or stability provided by the shoe, there is no one-size-fits-all approach to the best heel drop for all runners.

-Rather, the ideal heel-to-toe drop for running shoes for your own needs will depend on numerous factors.
+Rather, the ideal heel-to-toe drop for running shoes for your own needs will depend on the following factors:

 A person tying their running shoe in the dirt.